antoshkaplus/Android_RecursiveLists/README.md

 ## Story
 Sometimes I just need to write somewhere some kind of list.
 Those lists sometimes grouped by category.
 And also we want to support subcategories.
 So recursive lists are very good for those things.

+### Final version for offline only usage

 ## Features
 * reposition
 * deletion
 * renaming
 * adding new
 * recursion on items